 When it comes to large commercial radio stations in major radio markets, getting on the playlist may be downright impossible for musicians outside of the major label system.
-That doesn't mean that SOME radio play is out of reach if you don't have a big budget and big movers and shakers behind your song.
+That doesn't mean that some radio play is out of reach if you don't have a big budget, with big movers and shakers behind your song.

 Non-commercial radio is the most likely starting place for an up and coming independent artist.
-College radio is VERY friendly to such artists, and community radio stations often are as well.
-Don't feel like getting plays on this kind of radio is somehow "less" than getting played on a commercial station.
-Some non-comm stations are hugely popular, and further, succeeding in the non-comm arena can lead commercial radio stations to take notice.
+College radio is very friendly to such artists, and community radio stations often are as well.

+You shouldn't feel as if getting plays (your music played on air) on this kind of radio is somehow "less" than getting played on a commercial station.
+Some non-comm stations are hugely popular, and furthermore, succeeding in the non-comm arena can lead commercial radio stations to take notice.

-At this stage, you may also place ads in radio trade publication announcing the single and that you're going for adds—especially if you're going for plays in larger markets.
+At this stage, you may also place ads in radio trade publications announcing the single and that you're going for adds—especially if you're going for plays in larger markets.
 During the last week of the campaign, you'll do a final push for adds and then wait for the results to come in.

 The Bottom Line

-The bottom line?
-The best way to get your song on the radio is to approach the radio stations that are appropriate for your stage of career.
-If you're just trying to break into radio, focus on the non-comms and take it from there.
+The best way to get your song on the radio is to approach the radio stations that are appropriate for the stage your career is in.
+If you're just starting to break into radio, focus on the non-comms and take it from there.

 Some artists may never get played anywhere but college radio and still thrive in their music careers.
 Build a realistic, easily managed radio campaign, and you'll begin to see success on the airwaves.